kmaslowiec/inventory_app/README.md

-Inventory App Final Nanodegree Basic Project
+Inventory App Final Nanodegree Android Basic Project
 ===================================

 This app displays a list of inventory items and their related data that the user inputs.